Baruch Agadati: Dance and film career

 Kaushansky returned to Russia during the First World War and took the name Agadati.
-After Agadati's return to Palestine in 1919, he began to give solo dance recitals and became one of the pioneers of cinema in Israel.
+Agadati returned to Palestine on board the Ruslan, along with him was the historian Joseph Klausner, the artist Yitzhak Frenkel and architect Ze'ev Rechter. he began to give solo dance recitals and became one of the pioneers of cinema in Israel.
 Agadati purchased cinematographer Yaakov Ben Dov's film archives in 1934, when Ben Dov retired from filmmaking.
 He and his brother Yitzhak used it to start the AGA Newsreel.
 He directed the early Zionist film entitled This is the Land (1935), the first Hebrew speaking film, and a new version in 1963, called Tomorrow's Yesterday.

 In the 1920s and 1930s, he was known for organizing Adloyada Tel Aviv Purim balls.

 Agadati's costume for "Yihie" ("Yemenite Ecstasy"), a solo show that also toured Europe and South America, was designed by Natalia Goncharova of Ballets Russes.

 In 1924, Agadati choreographed a dance based on the Romanian Hora that became known as "Hora Agadati".
 It was performed by the Ohel Workers' Theatre, which toured pioneer settlements in the Jezreel Valley.
 The dancers form a circle, holding hands and move counterclockwise following a six-beat step in a walk-walk-step-kick-step-kick pattern.